mudler/LocalAGI/README.md

 From the [LocalAI](https://localai.io) author, μAGI.
 100% Local AI assistant.

 [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT), [babyAGI](https://github.com/yoheinakajima/babyagi), ... and now LocalAGI!
 LocalAGI is a microAGI that you can run locally.

 The goal is:
 - Keep it simple, hackable and easy to understand
-- If you can't run it locally, it is not AGI
 - No API keys needed, No cloud services needed, 100% Local
-- Do a smart-agent/virtual assistant that can do tasks
+- Smart-agent/virtual assistant that can do tasks
 - Small set of dependencies
-- Run with Docker everywhere
+- Run with Docker/Podman/Containers
 - Rather than trying to do everything, provide a good starting point for other projects

 Note: this is a fun project, not a serious one.
 Be warned!
+It was hacked in a weekend, and it's just an experiment to see what can be done with local LLMs.

 ## What is μAGI?